cocos/cocos-docs/source/en/scripting/basic-node-api.md

 `cc.Component` is the base class for all components, so we can use all the following API (in the component script `this` is the instance of component):

-- `this.node`: the node instance current component is attached to.
+- `this.node`: The node instance current component is attached to.
-- `this.enabled`: when set to true, the `update` method will be called each frame, for renderer components this can be used as a display switch.
+- `this.enabled`: When set to true, the `update` method will be called each frame, for renderer components this can be used as a display switch.
-- `update(dt)`: as a member of component, will be called each frame when `enabled` property is set to `true`.
+- `update(dt)`: As a member method of component, will be called each frame when `enabled` property is set to `true`.
-- `onLoad()`: will be called when the component is first loaded and initialized (if instantiated together with the node, will be called after the node is inserted into the node tree)
+- `onLoad()`: Will be called when the component is first loaded and initialized (when the node is inserted into the node tree)
-- `start()`: will be called before the first `update` run.
+- `start()`: Will be called before the first `update` run, usually used to initialize some logic which need to be called after all components' `onload` methods called.

 ---